subhransu/iosconfsg-talk/hardware/README.md

 ### Starting program on boot

 For a conference setting it is better to have the app start automatically on power on without manual intervention.
+I have prepared a systemd service file for this purpose.
+You just have to copy to your system directory and enable it.

 ```bash
 #Within the rpi3-swift directory